Ireland in the Eurovision Song Contest 1967

 Ireland was represented at the Eurovision Song Contest 1967 with the song "If I Could Choose", composed by Michael Coffey, with lyrics by Wesley Burrowes, and performed by Sean Dunphy.
+It finished second in the contest which was won by the UK with "Puppet on a String" sung by Sandie Shaw and written by Phil Coulter from Derry and his songwriting partner Bill Martin.
 The Irish participating broadcaster, Radio Telefís Éireann (RTÉ), selected its entry through a national final.